Donnie Darko: Plot

 On October 2, 1988, troubled teenager Donald "Donnie" Darko sleepwalks outside, led by a mysterious voice.
-Once outside, he meets a figure in a monstrous rabbit costume named Frank who tells Donnie that the world will end in precisely 28 days, 6 hours, 42 minutes and 12 seconds.
-Donnie wakes up the next morning on the green of a local golf course and returns home to discover a jet engine has crashed into his bedroom.
+Once outside, he meets a figure named Frank in a monstrous rabbit costume.
+Frank tells Donnie that the world will end in precisely 28 days.
+Donnie wakes up the next morning on a local golf course and returns home to discover a jet engine has crashed into his bedroom.
 His older sister Elizabeth tells him the FAA investigators do not know its origin.

-Over the next several days, Donnie continues to have visions of Frank, and his parents Eddie and Rose send him to psychotherapist Dr. Thurman.
-Thurman believes Donnie is detached from reality, and that his visions of Frank are hallucinations symptomatic of paranoid schizophrenia.
-Frank asks Donnie if he believes in time travel, who, in turn, asks his science teacher Dr. Kenneth Monnitoff.
+Over the next several days, Donnie continues to have visions of Frank, and his parents, Eddie and Rose, send him to psychotherapist Dr. Thurman.
+Thurman believes Donnie is detached from reality and that his visions of Frank are "daylight hallucinations," symptomatic of paranoid schizophrenia.
+Frank asks Donnie if he believes in time travel, and Donnie in turn asks his science teacher, Dr. Kenneth Monnitoff.
 Monnitoff gives Donnie The Philosophy of Time Travel, a book written by Roberta Sparrow, a former science teacher at the school who is now a seemingly senile old woman living outside of town, known to the local teenagers as Grandma Death.
-Donnie also starts seeing Gretchen Ross, who has recently moved into town with her mother under a new identity to escape her violent stepfather.

-Frank begins to influence Donnie's actions through his sleepwalking episodes, including causing him to flood his high school by breaking a water main.
-Gym teacher Kitty Farmer attributes the act of vandalism to the influence of the short story "The Destructors", assigned by dedicated English teacher Karen Pomeroy.
-Kitty begins teaching "attitude lessons" taken from local motivational speaker Jim Cunningham, but Donnie rebels against these, leading to friction between Kitty and Rose.
+Frank begins to influence Donnie's actions through his sleepwalking episodes, including causing him to flood his high school by breaking a water main, to which Donnie almost gets caught.
+Donnie later starts dating Gretchen Ross, who has recently moved into town with her mother under a new identity to escape her violent stepfather.
+Gym teacher Kitty Farmer begins teaching "attitude lessons" taken from local motivational speaker Jim Cunningham, but Donnie rebels against these, leading to friction between Kitty and Rose.
 Kitty arranges for Cunningham to speak at a school assembly, where Donnie insults him.
-He later finds Cunningham's wallet and address, and Frank suggests setting his house on fire.
-Firefighters discover a hoard of child pornography there.
-Cunningham is arrested, and Kitty, who wishes to testify in his defense, asks Rose to chaperone their daughters' dance troupe on its trip to Los Angeles.
+He later finds Cunningham's wallet and address.
+Gretchen and Donnie go on a movie theater date, where Gretchen falls asleep and Frank reveals himself to be a teenager with his right eye hollow and bleeding.
+Frank then convinces Donnie to burn down Cunningham's house, which he does while Gretchen is at the theatre.
+Firefighters discover a hoard of child pornography at the burned remains.
+Cunningham is arrested, and Kitty, who wishes to testify in his defense, asks Rose to replace her as chaperone for their daughters' dance troupe on its trip to Los Angeles.